 Table of Contents

-Why TV-Series and Movies can help you learn a language?
+Why can TV series and movies help you learn a language?

 If someone asks who shouted, “I am the king of the world, Woohooo….”, I’m sure that Leonardo DiCaprio in “Titanic” will come to your mind.